codefellows-seattle-javascript-401d10/lab-27-slugram/LAB-32.md

 * Write test for your gallery service

 ### POST `/api/signup`
-* use this route to create a gallery
+* use this route to create a user
 * headers required
  * `Accept` :  `application/json`
  * `Content-Type` :  `application/json`